Summary of Significant Accounting Policies

 Under the liability method, the effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.

 It is the Company’s policy to provide for uncertain tax positions and the related interest and penalties based upon management’s assessment of whether a tax benefit is more likely than not to be sustained upon examination by tax authorities.
-At July 31, 2017, the Company believes it has appropriately accounted for any unrecognized tax benefits.
+At July 31, 2022 and 2021, the Company had no uncertain tax benefits recorded.
 To the extent the Company prevails in matters for which a liability for an unrecognized tax benefit is established or is required to pay amounts in excess of the liability, the Company’s effective tax rate in a given financial statement period may be affected.

 Net income (loss) per share

 Basic net income (loss) per share represents net income (loss) divided by the weighted average number of common shares outstanding during the period.
-The dilutive effect of potential common shares, consisting of outstanding stock options and unvested restricted stock, is determined using the treasury stock method.
-Diluted weighted average shares outstanding for fiscal 2017 and 2015 do not include the potential common shares from stock options and unvested restricted stock because to do so would have been antidilutive and as such is the same as basic weighted average shares outstanding for 2017 and 2015.
-For fiscal 2016, approximately 449,000 weighted average stock options were included in the calculation of diluted weighted average shares outstanding.
-The number of potential common shares (“in the money options”) and unvested restricted stock excluded from the calculation of diluted weighted average shares outstanding for the years ended July 31, 2017, and 2015 was 961,000, and 403,000, respectively.
+The dilutive effect of potential common shares, consisting of outstanding stock options, and unvested restricted stock units and performance stock units, is determined using the treasury stock method.
+For fiscal 2021 approximately 134,000 of weighted average stock options were included in the calculation of diluted weighted average shares outstanding.
+Diluted weighted average shares outstanding for fiscal 2022 and 2020 does not include the potential common shares from stock options and unvested restricted stock because to do so would have been antidilutive and as such is the same as basic weighted average shares outstanding for 2022 and 2020.

-For the years ended July 31, 2017, 2016 and 2015, the effect of approximately zero, 282,000 and 977,000 respectively, of outstanding “out of the money” options to purchase common shares were excluded from the calculation of diluted weighted average shares outstanding because their effect would be anti-dilutive.
-The following table sets forth the computation of basic and diluted net loss per share for the years ended July 31:
+For the years ended July 31, 2022, 2021 and 2020, the effect of approximately 1,499,000, 1,465,000 and 1,904,000 respectively, of outstanding “out of the money” options to purchase common shares were excluded from the calculation of diluted weighted average shares outstanding because their effect would be anti-dilutive.
+The following table sets forth the computation of basic and diluted net income (loss) per share for the years ended July 31:

-The Company records compensation expense associated with stock options and restricted stock based upon the fair value of stock based awards as measured at the grant date.
+The Company records compensation expense associated with stock options, restricted stock units and performance stock units based upon the fair value of the stock based awards as measured at the grant date.
 The Company determines the award values of stock options using the Black Scholes option pricing model.
+The expense is recognized by amortizing the fair values on a straight-line basis over the vesting period, adjusted for forfeitures when they occur.

 The following table sets forth the amount of expense related to share-based payment arrangements included in specific line items in the accompanying statement of operations for the years ended July 31: